arclabs561/runctl/docs/PYTHON_USAGE.md

-# Using trainctl from Python
+# Using runctl from Python

-This guide shows how to use trainctl programmatically from Python without requiring PyO3 bindings.
+This guide shows how to use runctl programmatically from Python without requiring PyO3 bindings.

 ## Quick Start